-Editor: V. Dimov, M.D., Allergist/Immunologist, Assistant Professor at University of Chicago
+Editor: V. Dimov, M.D., Allergist/Immunologist, Cleveland Clinic

 Saline nasal irrigation bathes the nasal cavity with liquid by instilling saline into 1 nostril and allowing it to drain out of the other nostril (typically, it drains from both nostrils and the mouth).
 Only use sterile, distilled, filtered water (using a filter with an absolute pore size of 1 μm or smaller), or previously boiled water for nasal irrigation.